In this article we are going to run through the introductory steps you'll probably want to follow when you first receive your Beacons and Gateways.

 Note: the battery we use in our Beacons is CR2477 coin cell, which will last up to 2 years – assuming 'always on' usage with the default settings.
 If you need to get new batteries for your Kontakt.io beacons, they should always be available in your local decent store with electronic parts.

-If you have ordered a Cloud Beacon, you will need to configure the device first.
-Follow the configuration instructions in the Cloud Beacon quickstart guide.
+If you have ordered a Gateway, you will need to configure the device first.
+Follow the configuration instructions in the How to set up your Gateway guide.

 The Kontakt.io Proximity Web Panel